Certification Process

 - Centers for Disease Control (CDC)

-Whenever possible the education/training for initial certification should be from pre-approved sources.
 All workshops, in-service education, online training, or college course certificates of completion that are not pre-approved by the MPCB must be submitted with a syllabus, agenda, or description of the training as proof of its appropriateness.
+MPCB reserves the right to ask for additional information to determine the applicability of training/education for Prevention Specialist certification.

-Calculating Training Hours:
+Calculating Training Hours

 1 Hour/Contact Hour = 1 CEU